-9544 11:30-1:30pm ONLINE Keane, M 6/14-8/5 Note: Online course.
-All instruction will be provided via the internet through the college learning management system Canvas and Zoom software.
-Meets online weekly on Wednesdays 11:30am-1:30pm for live lecture.
+9544 11:30-1:30pm ONLINE Keane, M Note: Online course.
+All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
+Meets online weekly on Wednesdays 11:30-1:30pm for live lecture.
 Access to a computer with audio and video capability is required.
-Go to www.losmedanos.edu/onlineclasses for course access information.